 The Great Plant Hunt

-The Campaign is a joint initiative of Toyota Motor Europe and the Foundation for Environmental Education.
-The campaign focuses on biodiversity with a particular emphasis on plants and their associated species.
-Plants are an important part of many life cycles, they support insects, birds and mammals by providing food and habitats for nesting and shelter etc. The campaign was officially launched November 2015.
-In Year 1, it was being run in ten countries throughout Europe.
-In Year 2, which started in September 2016 the number of countries increased to 15.
-The campaign includes educational aspects, based on the FEE Educational Principles, and practical activities based on resources developed by the Royal Botanic Gardens, Kew with funding from the Wellcome Trust.
+This campaign is a joint initiative of Toyota Motor Europe and the Foundation for Environmental Education.
+It focuses on biodiversity with a particular emphasis on plants and their associated species.
+Plants are an important part of many life cycles, they support insects, birds and mammals by providing food and habitats for nesting and shelter etc. The campaign was officially launched in November 2015.
+In Year 1, it was run in ten countries throughout Europe.
+In Year 2, which started in September 2016, the number of countries increased to 15.
+In Year 3, the project welcomed The Netherlands as its 16th participant.
+The campaign includes educational aspects, based on FEE Educational Principles, and practical activities based on resources developed by the Royal Botanic Gardens, Kew with funding from the Wellcome Trust.

 The campaign aims to educate students about biodiversity, its importance and encourage them to take positive action.
 Click here to read project stories and see what participating countries are up to!